Verifiable blind observable estimation: Discussion

+A key practical advantage of VBOE is its low implementation overhead, which sets it apart from previous approaches.
+Conventional methods for verifying observable estimation with exponential security, such as those based on RVBQC, would typically need to verify both the acquisition of measurement outcomes and the empirical average.
+This would either blow up the space overhead if the outcomes are acquired in parallel, or require long-term memory to store the partial sum of outcomes if the outcomes are acquired sequentially.
+In both cases, we would need a fault-tolerant quantum computer.

-In contrast, the VBOE protocol keeps the same structure as the original circuit.
-By directly averaging over the outputs of computation rounds, VBOE offloads the circuit overhead to the sample overhead.
-This makes the verification of observable estimation much more practical, particularly under the limited availability of quantum resources.
+In contrast, the VBOE protocol is designed to preserve the structure of the original target computation generating a single measurement outcome per round.
+By letting the client average over the outputs of the computation rounds, VBOE suppresses the circuit overhead of previous approaches while maintaining the security guarantees.
+As a result, VBOE offers a significantly more practical verification strategy for observable estimation tasks, particularly in regimes where quantum resources are limited.

-The applicability of the VBOE protocol opens several promising directions for near-term applications.
-Given that VBOE returns expectation values, a key open question is the secure integration of quantum error mitigation~\cite{li2017efficient,temme2017error,endo2018practical,yang2022efficient,endo2021hybrid,cai2023quantum} with quantum verification, which could enhance verification noise-robustness while enabling credible error mitigation.
-Another compelling direction lies in the synergy between multi-party variants of VBOE and device-efficient near-term technologies such as hybrid tensor networks, which may lead to a secure quantum–classical framework that decomposes large simulation tasks into smaller quantum and classical components~\cite{yuan2021quantum, Harada2025densitymatrix, Yang2025Resource-efficient}.

-With the rapid progress of quantum hardware, a variety of platforms for delegated quantum computation are becoming available.
-Notably, the first experimental demonstration of UBQC was achieved on photonic devices~\cite{Barz2012Demonstration}, highlighting the natural compatibility of MBQC with photonic architectures.
-More recently, RVBQC has been successfully implemented on trapped-ion devices~\cite{drmota2024verifiable}, further demonstrating the feasibility of running verification protocols on real hardware.

-Building on these developments, the proposed VBOE protocol can also be executed on available quantum platforms, where practical applications such as observable estimation are within reach.
 We envisage that applying our method on such platforms would enable end-to-end verification for more meaningful computational tasks, beyond proof-of-principle experiments.
-This would represent a significant step towards bridging theoretical protocols with practical, device-level implementations of verifiable delegated quantum computation.
+Following the first experimental demonstration of UBQC on photonic devices~\cite{Barz2012Demonstration}, recent work has reported the successful implementation of RVBQC on trapped-ion platforms~\cite{drmota2024verifiable}.
+With the rapid progress of quantum hardware, a growing number of high-quality quantum devices with remote access are becoming available~\cite{Hughes2025Trapped-ion, Ransford2025Helios}.
+Building on these developments, the proposed VBOE protocol can likewise be executed on existing quantum platforms, where more practically relevant applications based on observable estimation are within reach.
+This represents a significant step toward bridging theoretical protocols and practical, device-level implementations of verifiable delegated quantum computation.